loveshack/docs/source/advanced_components/applications_containerization/docker_host_provision_with_docker_machine.rst

 Make sure the network attached to the template allows Docker Machine to connect to the VM.

-If you want to create a VM without using a template (only for KVM) you can take a look at "Not Using a Template" section from :ref:`Docker Machine Driver References <docker_machine_driver_reference>`.
+If you want to create a VM without using a template (only for KVM) you can take a look at the "Not Using a Template" section from the :ref:`Docker Machine Driver Reference <docker_machine_driver_reference>`.

-Step 5 - Interact with your Docker Engine
+Step 5 — Interact with your Docker Engine
 ================================================================================

 You can list the VMs deployed by docker machine: